passportxyz/passport-scorer/SETUP.md

 Upon subsequent runs, you can omit the `--build` flag.

-The API will be running on port 8002 and the database will be running on port 5432.
+The API will be running on port 8002, interface on 3001, redis on 6379, and the database will be running on port 5432.

 ### Without docker